Last Updated on October 6, 2024 by Maged kamel

 The remainder theorem.

-The remainder theorem is a formula that is used to find the remainder when a polynomial is divided by a linear polynomial.
+The remainder theorem is a formula for finding the remainder when a polynomial is divided by a linear polynomial.

 Roots for y=x^2-4.